sindresorhus/got/readme.md

 Type: `Function[]`<br>
 Default: `[]`

-Called with [response object](#response).
+Called with [response object](#response) and a retry function.

 Each function should return the response or updated options.
 This is especially useful when you want to refresh an access token.
 Example:

 ```js
 const got = require('got');